marlonfaraujo/api_cache_invalidation/README.md

    return Enumerable.Empty<Product>();
 }
 ```
-There are a few ways to invalidate the cache — the most common being to set an expiration time when writing to Redis.
-Alternatively, the cache can be manually invalidated.
+There are a few ways to invalidate the cache, the most common is to set an expiration time when writing to Redis.
+Other alternatively, is manually refresh the cache.

 For example, when a new product is created, it does not yet exist in the cached data.
 To ensure the cache stays updated, a notification is published.
 This serves as a trigger to inform the cache that it needs to be refreshed with the new product.
 ```csharp